hannalytics/hanna/README.md

 Netlify will ask to fork the repo on your GitHub account.
 Fork it, then Rename the `.github.sample` folder to `.github`

-Run the init.js script: `node init.js`
+Install dependencies with `npm i`, Then run the init.js script: `node init.js`

 Push your changes to GitHub, and verify if the GitHub action has started running in the actions tab.
 If it runs, you are all set!